DevOculus-Meta-Quest/OpenComposite/README.md

 `GVRSystem_015`, `GVRCompositor_022`), along with C-like `FnTable`s for them (which allow compatibility with other languages, very notably C#).

 These scripts are automatically run when buildling the project.
-If you have added or removed OpenVR headers this will cause Visual Studio to rebuild the project, otherwise it will only rebuild a couple of files which is very quick.
+If you have added or removed OpenVR headers this will cause CMake to rebuild the project, otherwise it will only rebuild a couple of files which is very quick.

 ### Using the interface splitter